 2. eIFU for software even when used by laypersons

-3. Special case: IVDs and products without an intended medical purpose
+3. Special case: IVDs and devices without an intended medical purpose

 Implementing Regulation (EU) 2021/2226 on electronic instructions for use does not apply to in vitro diagnostic medical devices (IVDs).
 For them, the IVDR governs when manufacturers may deviate from the paper form: